tracking-exposed/youtube.tracking.exposed/content/chiaro/us1.md

 {{<halfentry
-    title="CHIARO is helpful tool disigned to spotlight and list queries from many groups of people so we can see which content is algorithmicly promoted or shadowly banned" type="right"
+    title="CHIARO is a helpful tool designed to spotlight and list queries from many groups of people so we can see which content is algorithmicly promoted or shadowly banned" type="right"
     picture="/images/youtube-us-election-NBC.jpg"
     credit="NBC"